Spring Semester Questions

 Once logged into the online billing system, select Make Payment and choose International wire as the payment method.

-If your family is not set up as an authorized party and want to pay with a wire, they can go to https://www.flywire.com/pay/lycoming to wire the funds to Lycoming College
+If your family is not set up as an authorized party and want to pay with a wire, click here to start your payment: lycoming.flywire.com

 Can I pay by paper check?